-6.10 A stipend paid to a member of the ministry staff is assessable income.
+6.10.
+A stipend paid to a member of the ministry staff is assessable income.
 PAYG deductions are to be deducted at the rates shown in the ATO's published tax tables and remitted to the ATO in accordance with the requirements of the tax legislation via the parish's Business Activity Statement (BAS).
-A PAYG payment summary must be issued at the end of the tax year (ie, 30 June).
+The taxable stipend and PAYG withholding must be reported through the finalised STP data at the end of the tax year (i.e., 30 June).
+Stipend sacrifice arrangements decrease the ministry staff member's assessable income.